solarwind559/SK-entertainment/README.md

 My first ever project, which I made to graduate from WEB development courses

-It was designed to be responsive
+It was designed to be responsive <br>
 You have an ability to search for a profile
 There are modals
 Galleries